hdadhich01/terminal/README.md

   - Again, make sure you hit `Save`
   - Modify however else you desire

-Now you can exit out of the entire thing, and re-open it to something that hopefully doesn't look like it belongs to a systems engineer that spends his vacation in the company's server room.
+Now you can exit and re-open it to see the changes.

 ### ⚙️ Configuration